fresh parsley from the farm

 Step 1 – Buy or Grow Fresh Parsley

 You may find two different types of parsley in the market.
-I usually buy curly leaf parsley, as you’ll see in the first image above and below.
+I usually buy curly-leaf parsley, as you’ll see in the first image above and below.
 You may also find Italian flat-leafed parsley (in the farmer’s hand in the 2nd image above) as an option too.
 Which type you buy is mostly personal preference.
 Some say that the flat-leaf variety has a more robust flavor.
 I’ve always leaned toward the curly leaf probably because the flat-leafed went bad even faster than the curly.
 Maybe I’ll give flat-leafed a try now that I have a better method for storing it.
-Either bunch will normally cost less than a dollar at the store.
+Either bunch will normally cost around $1 to $1.50 at the store.

 Step 2 – Wash the Bunch and Trim the Ends

-As soon as you get to the kitchen, remove any twist ties or rubber bands from the bunch, rinse the fresh parsley under cold water to remove any dirt and trim a quarter inch or so off the end of all the stems.
+As soon as you get to the kitchen, remove any twist ties or rubber bands from the bunch, rinse the fresh parsley under cold water to remove any dirt, and then trim a quarter inch or so off the end of all the stems.

 trimming fresh parsley